Last Updated on February 25, 2022 by Scott Charleboix

 “The first step to improving your bounce rate is to know what you’re doing wrong.”

-Upon noticing that “my” bounce rate was above 70% and starting to slowly climb in an upward direction is what motivated me to write this post.
+Upon noticing that “my” bounce rate was above 70% (when I first wrote this article) and starting to slowly climb in an upward direction is what motivated me to write this post.
 I needed to figure out what I was doing wrong.
 Upon researching information on this topic, I discovered that having a bounce rate greater than 70% that there’s no need to panic.
 You can turn 70% into your favor by getting visitors to merely visit just one more page to get a lower %.

 - The best rates: under 40%